-Source: OECD, International Direct Investment Statistics 2018, for France, Italy, U.K. and U.S. MOFCOM, 2017 China's Statistical Bulletin of China's Outward Foreign Direct Investment, for China.
+Source: OECD, International Direct Investment Statistics 2018, for France, Italy, U.K. and U.S. and data from MOFCOM (2018) for China.

 Given that M&As tend to be relatively limited in Africa, greenfield FDI provides an informative picture.
-Available data on announced greenfield projects since 2003 show that China ranked second after the U.S. in announced greenfield projects on the continent from 2003-2018 (Figure 3.8), surpassing European countries.
+Available data on announced greenfield projects since 2003 show that China ranked second after the U.S. in announced greenfield projects on the continent from 2003-2018 (Figure 3.4), surpassing European countries.

-Figure 3.8.
-Largest investors in Africa: announced greenfield projects, 2003-2018, in USD billions
+Figure 3.4.
+Largest investors in Africa: announced greenfield projects, 2003-2018 (USD billions)